socoolblue/Advanced_XRD_Analysis/README.md

 ## Reference
 Please cite follwing
 >      Lee et al. A Deep Learning Approach to Powder XRD Pattern Analysis: Addressing Generalizability and Perturbation Issues Simultaneously
+>      Rodriguez-Carvajal, For a more recent version see Rodríguez-Carvajal, J. Recent Developments of the Program FULLPROF, in Commission on Powder Diffraction (IUCr).
+J. Physica B.(1993), 192, 55

 DOI and link will be updated.